Nboudjem/ImageQualityMetrics/README.md

 To use these metrics, simply pass two images (or an image and its reference) to the respective functions.
 The metrics will return a score indicating the quality of the image.

+## **Dependencies**
+numpy
+opencv-python
+scikit-image
+matplotlib
+scipy

+## **Contributing**
+Feel free to contribute to this repository by submitting pull requests.
+You can add more image quality metrics or improve the current implementations.

 ### Example:
 ```python
 import cv2